Romanian phonology: Vowel alternations

 Romanian has vowel alternation or apophony triggered by stress.
-A stressed syllable has a low vowel, or a diphthong ending in a low vowel, and an unstressed syllable has a mid vowel.
+A stressed syllable has an open vowel, or a diphthong ending in an open vowel, and an unstressed syllable has a mid vowel.
 Thus /e̯a/ alternates with /e/, /o̯a/ with /o/, and /a/ with /ə/.

 This alternation developed from Romanian vowel breaking (diphthongization) and reduction (weakening).
-The Eastern Romance mid vowels /e o/ were broken in stressed syllables, giving the Romanian diphthongs /e̯a o̯a/, and the low vowel /a/ was reduced in unstressed syllables, giving the Romanian central vowel /ə/.
+The Eastern Romance mid vowels /e o/ were broken in stressed syllables, giving the Romanian diphthongs /e̯a o̯a/, and the open vowel /a/ was reduced in unstressed syllables, giving the Romanian central vowel /ə/.

 These sound changes created the stress-triggered vowel alternations in the table below.
 Here stressed syllables are marked with underlining (a):

 This has since been morphologized and now shows up in verb conjugations and nominal inflection: oaste — oști, 'army' — 'armies'.

 Consonants

-Standard Romanian has twenty phonemic consonants, as listed in the table below.
+Standard Romanian has twenty consonant phonemes, as listed in the table below.

 Besides the consonants in this table, a few consonants can have allophones: